enaon/eucWatch/tools/hackme2/readme.md

 ![alt](https://github.com/enaon/eucWatch/blob/main/tools/hackme2/images/1.png?raw=true )

-Press **Select File** and choose the file named step1-xxx you just downloaded, the app will begin the transfer, this step will needs a couple of minutes, you should see the bar moving within seconds, if not, close(kill) the app and try again:
+Press **Select File** and choose the file named step1-xxx you just downloaded from this how-to.

+> **Tip:** this step will needs a couple of minutes, you should see the bar moving within seconds, if not, close(kill) the app and try again:

 ![alt](https://github.com/enaon/eucWatch/blob/main/tools/hackme2/images/1.3.png?raw=true)